sensu/sensu-docs-legacy/source/docs/0.21/clients.md

 # Client definition

 The following is an example Sensu client definition, a JSON configuration file located at `/etc/sensu/conf.d/client.json`.
 This client definition provides Sensu with information about the machine on which it resides.
 This is a production machine, running a web server and a MySQL database.
+The client 'name' attribute is required in the definition, and must be unique.

 ## Example client definition